pts/pdfsizeopt/README.txt

   --use-image-optimizer="optipng %(sourcefnq)s -o6 -fix -force %(optipng_gray_flags)s-out %(targetfnq)s"

-This will not work on Windows, because it contains spaces in a command-line flag.

 You always have to specify %(targetfnq) in the command pattern.

 Specify --do-debug-image-optimizers=yes to see which image optimizers are